 Purpose

-The University Commission on Community, Inclusion, and Belonging is formed around a common bond and a commitment to challenging stereotypes, eradicating systemic inequalities and oppression, and creating a campus climate of respect for all students and employees.
+The University Commission on Access, Belonging, & Community (UCABC) is formed around a common bond and a commitment to challenging stereotypes, eradicating systemic inequalities and oppression, and creating a campus climate of respect for all students and employees.
 It provides support of institutional efforts around community building, well-being, inclusion, and belonging for all.
-It recognizes diversity as a source of excellence, enrichment, and strength and its efforts are grounded in mutual respect and civil discourse.
+UCABC's efforts are grounded in mutual respect and civil discourse.

 Mission

-The University Commission on Community, Inclusion, and Belonging is supported by the Associate Vice President for Community, Civil Rights, and Compliance (OC3) and has been charged with the following:
+The University Commission on Access, Belonging, & Community (UCABC) is supported by the Associate Vice President for Community, Civil Rights and Compliance and has been charged with the following:

-- Create working groups and committees involved in awareness-building programming
+- Create working groups and committees involved in awareness-building and solution-driven action.

-- Monitor campus for both discriminatory incidents and evidence of progress, sharing issues/concerns with the Office of Community, Civil Rights, and Compliance and recommending action(s) to them and other UNH governance groups.
+- Monitor campus for both discriminatory incidents and evidence of progress, sharing issues/concerns with the Office of Community, Civil Rights and Compliance (OC3) and recommending action(s) to them and other UNH governance groups.